 Although the syllabus is very vast, the questions from this section are relatively easy.
 You can easily attempt around 90% of Static General Knowledge questions, if you plan your preparation in an intelligent manner.
 Topics of static GK should be covered from good and reliable sources.
 You should not study books randomly and cover to cover.
 Preparation materials given by your mentor / coaching institutes and books like Lucent's GK, TMH and India Year Book, are some of the good sources you can refer for preparing this section.

-AILET 2015 had around 80% questions from this section, which means that this section should be given special attention.
+AILET 2015 had around 80% questions and AILET 2016 had around 60% questions from this section , which means that this section should be given special attention.
 The best way to prepare AILET Current Affairs is to read newspaper daily.
 Newspapers like The Hindu, The Indian Express, etc. provide reliable information.
 Regional or vernacular newspapers should be avoided.
 Apart from newspaper, magazines also play a significant part in providing you information in an organized and structured way.
 Magazines like Chronicle, Pratiyogita Darpan and Yojna, are some of the good magazines you can consider while preparing your Current Affairs section of AILET.